krainboltgreene/baldurs-mouth/README.md

  - npc known is kinda character specific?
 Maybe a join table
  - short description added to npc to be used instead of name
  - dialogue that leads back to the same scene shoudl be automatically jumped too
+ - if the last line of dialogue is fromt he same speaker, just avoid the formatting.

 ## Setup